-As a postdoctoral fellow in the Sleep and Inflammatory Systems Laboratory (mentors: Dr. Monika Haack & Dr. Janet Mullington), my research focuses on cortical and autonomic mechanisms of mind-body interventions (such as mindfulness meditation) for insomnia.
+As a postdoctoral fellow in the Sleep and Inflammatory Systems Laboratory (mentors: Dr. Monika Haack & Dr. Janet Mullington), my research focuses on cortical and autonomic mechanisms of mind-body interventions (such as mindfulness meditation) for insomnia and cardiovascular health outcomes.
+Better sleep & reduced stress make for better health & interpersonal interactions.
 My vision is to ultimately contribute to a better understanding of stress physiology--in daily life as well as nightly sleep--and how to enhance wellness both individually and more broadly as a connected society.
 What would the world look like if we all slept a little better?

 I am also a Licensed Psychologist in Massachusetts and maintain a clinical practice, having served in the past year as an interventionist on the Harvard Football Players Health Study providing brief behavioral therapy for insomnia (BBTI) and currently serving as a sleep education facilitator for cancer survivors.